psqli/avl_tree/README.rst

 At the moment, here we implement an iterative (non-recursive) AVL tree that uses balance factor and doesn't have parent pointer.

+Also, it is an intrusive data structure, meaning that the node structure must be embedded inside the object.

 If you want an implementation that have parent pointer, I strongly recommend visiting <https://github.com/ebiggers/avl_tree>.
 It has an excellent performance and the developer (Eric Biggers) has